 VA: What types of work has your organization been involved in and what are some issues that this community still faces?

 RG: The Lower East Side has been struggling with the ongoing impacts of gentrification and displacement.
 Despite tremendous pressure, residents have organized successfully in ways that have protected affordable housing, supported small businesses, deepened resilience, and preserved the diverse cultural character of the community.
-FAB is a partner to the community, bringing artists and arts practices to creatively collaborate in addressing community issues.
+FABnyc is a partner to the community, bringing artists and arts practices to creatively collaborate in addressing community issues.

 VA: What makes this neighborhood special?